Fransssss/AlgorithmVisualizerApp/README.md

 ---

-Made with 💙 to make learning algorithms **less scary and more satisfying**.
+As always made with 💙 to make learning algorithms **less scary and more satisfying**.